Skip to content

 Heidi Aronson Kolk

-Heidi Aronson Kolk is a cultural historian who began academic life as a visual artist and poet, pursued graduate study in literary history and American culture studies, and now teaches in WashU’s College & Graduate School of Art, in particular the MFA in Illustration & Visual Culture program.
+Heidi Aronson Kolk is a cultural historian who began academic life as a visual artist and poet, pursued graduate study in literary history and American culture studies, and now teaches in the Sam Fox School’s College of Art, where she a member of the core faculty in the MFA in Illustration & Visual Culture program.

-Kolk is co-lead-investigator, with Kelley Van Dyck Murphy and Lynnette Widder (Columbia University), on a grant-supported research initiative, “Beauty in Enormous Bleakness: The Design Legacy of the Interned Generation of Japanese Americans.”
-The project explores architecture’s relationship to issues of immigration, exclusion, and cultural identity in 20th-century American life, focusing on the design legacies of the mass-incarceration of individuals of Japanese descent during World War II.
-Beauty in Enormous Bleakness collaborators seek to document the lives and works of Japanese American architects and designers who survived internment, focusing in particular on their contributions to the post-war cultural landscape.
-The research pays special attention to the foundational effects of detention and the pressures of post-war assimilation, and combines oral histories, site-based-research, and historical storytelling.
-Thus far, it has yielded an exhibition, a podcast series, a symposium, and a book publication (currently underway).
+Kolk is also co-lead-investigator, with Kelley Van Dyck Murphy, of “Beauty in Enormous Bleakness: The Design Legacy of the Interned Generation of Japanese Americans” (BIEB).
+This grant-supported initiative explores architecture’s relationship to issues of immigration, exclusion, and cultural identity in 20th-century American life, focusing on the design legacies of the mass-incarceration of individuals of Japanese descent during World War II.

 Select Articles, Chapters, and Publications